 - Siteground (This is who I host with for my newest website)

-- Bluehost (This is who I host with for this site)
+- Bluehost (This is who I originally hosted with, great prices)

 - Wix (While Wix starts off the cheaper if you want to monetise your blog/website then it starts to get very expensive)